kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 As discussed in [Contract architecture](/build/nft-marmalade/architecture), the Marmalade ledger contract provides the core functionality to create, manage, and transfer tokens minted using the Marmalade token standard.
 The ledger contract records and manages all token-related activity to ensure every transaction is accurate, every policy is enforced, and every account is up-to-date.

-This part of the documentation describes the functions and capabilities defined in the Marmalade ledger contract.
+This part of the documentation describes the functions and capabilities defined in the Marmalade ledger contract in the `marmalade-v2` namespace.
+The  `marmalade-v2` namespace is available on all twenty chains (0-19) in the Kadena test network and the Kadena main network.

 Source code: [ledger.pact](https://github.com/kadena-io/marmalade/blob/main/pact/ledger/ledger.pact)